 “When did you buy them?”

-“Well, I read somewhere that a good time to buy them is during the last few weeks of pregnancy so that’s what I did.
+“Well, I read somewhere that a good time to buy them is during the last few weeks of pregnancy, so that’s what I did.
 I wanted to be prepared.”

-To avoid mistakes like this, go through our guide below, to make sure you choose the best bra (or bras) possible for your needs.
+To avoid mistakes like this, go through our guide below to make sure you choose the best bra (or bras) possible for your needs.

-What's a nursing bra?Nursing bras are simply bras designed with cups that open.
+Nursing bras are simply bras designed with cups that open.
 Actually, there do exist bras claiming to be nursing bras, but they don’t have cups that open.
 I think that is very weird!
 I mean, in addition to the extra support, it is the opening you really need!